1. Introduction

 When the operating area reaches 450 hectares, the wear degree of hook teeth nos.
 1 to 3 increases, and the wear area extends to their back and the doffering edge, thereby forming a boot-like profile.
 Meanwhile, the blades of hook teeth nos.
 4 to 6 show partial wear, the front and rear tips of hook teeth nos.
 7 and 8 show relatively slight wear, and hook teeth nos.
 9 to 12 show no obvious wear.
 Figure 8a–h presents SEM images of the wear morphology of hook teeth nos.
 1 to 8 when the cotton picker operates for 450 hectares.
 The partial micrograph of the hook tooth nos.
 1 mark in Figure 8(a1) shows that the coating peels off in the marked area and that scratches and a small amount of oxide particles appear on the exposed substrate.
 Figure 9a,b shows the EDS analysis of the oxide particles and the corresponding scanning area, respectively.
 EDS analysis shows that the main components of the oxide particles are O and Fe.

 Figure 8.
 Wear morphology of hook teeth nos.
-1 to 8 in a 450-hectare operation: (ah) Wear morphology of hook teeth nos.
+1 to 8 in a 450-hectare operation: (a–h) Wear morphology of hook teeth nos.
 1 to 8; and (a1) partial micrograph of the hook tooth nos.
 1 mark.

 Figure 9. (a) EDS analysis of the oxide particles; and (b) scanning area.